Raunak-Sarmacharya/kcn-seniors-docs/README.md

 ## 🔄 Updates

 This documentation portal is regularly updated with:
-- New WordPress features and best practices
+- New features and improvements
-- Security updates and improvements
+- Security updates and enhancements
-- UI/UX enhancements
+- UI/UX improvements
 - Additional content and tutorials

 ---

-**Built with ❤️ for KCN Seniors Community**
+**Documentation Portal v1.0.0**